 Spain vs. USA Crime Rates – I have sensed fear from some pilgrims as they embark on this life-changing adventure.
 Some are unfamiliar with visiting foreign countries and others believe there is a high crime rate in Spain.
 So for those who have been researching about crime on the Camino or have loved ones who are doing the same – out of fear – my advice is to STOP and review this site.
 One dear pilgrim shared this site that compares the crime rate of Spain vs. United States.
 It’s eye opening!
 One is more likely to experience a traumatic event in their own town or city than walking on the Camino.
 The Camino is safe and the Camino is sacred.
 Please don’t let fear get in the way of your amazing journey.

 Training Program for 20-30km – This is a great site for an eight week training program before your Camino.
 I did not get the luxury of following this before my walk, but if I had the time, I probably would have.
 My training was walking and hiking in Tahoe in the mountains about 5-7 miles (8-12 kilometers) a day.
 My body was pretty conditioned, but not ready for a heavy pack.
 The first week of my Camino was essentially my training period.
-I definitely suggest long walks with your loaded backpack before your Camino.
+I definitely suggest long walks and varying elevations with your loaded backpack before your Camino.

 NOTE: We are not medical or health professionals.
 Please consult your doctor before beginning any physical training program.